IN SIERRA LEONE

-JPOH is a day program facility in Sierra Leone that offers individuals with autism and other special needs, a secure, protected, and inclusive environment that promotes independence.
+JPOH is a special education school in Sierra Leone that offers individuals with autism and other special needs, a secure, protected, and inclusive environment that promotes independence.

 We offer the following services:

 In Sierra Leone, most individuals with special needs cannot afford a daily balanced, healthy meal.
 You may see them roaming the streets and begging for food.
 Because of this, JPOH provides healthy and balanced meals that include whole grains, vegetables and fruits, for breakfast and lunch, and also provides snacks.
 Some of these individuals are unable to feed themselves, and this can lead to malnutrition, and poor health.
 To help combat this, JPOH assists with feeding, appropriate use of utensils, and proper hand washing before eating, and after using the bathroom.

 Assistance with activities of daily living

 Sierra Leone has a high rate of Typhoid.
 Typhoid is transmitted by ingesting contaminated food or drinks.
 JPOH makes sure our clients are taught proper hand washing techniques, and good personal hygiene, including bathing, brushing their teeth, washing their uniforms, cleaning their shoes, and wearing clean clothes.
 We also teach them to identity clean versus unclean food, and to recognize clean drinks, not just by their looks, but by their source.
 We also teach functional skills.

 Health and fitness

 We have a health clinic on the premises where we provide basic health assessment and education, including blood pressure checks, blood sugar checks and sensitization on health maintenance and disease prevention.
 Clients and their families are educated on proper medication handling and administration, including appropriate hand washing.
 We also have daily exercise programs that are tailored to each individuals need.